 Marital Status: Married, but that status can change at any moment.

-Race: I never ran in a race, but I was pretty good at running the mile in High School.
+Race: I never ran in a race, but I was pretty good at running when I was 18.

 Current Occupation: Residential Lawn & Garden Superintendent, Housing

 Maintenance Supervisor, Sustenance Wrangler and Cook, Finance Clerk, Domestic

-Clothing Purifier, Dishware and Utensil Sterilizer, and Volunteer Bartender at
+Clothing Purifier, Dishware and Utensil Sterilizer, and Sometimes a Volunteer Bartender at

 the Polish American War Veterans Club.